Hope and healing in community-based recovery settings

 Full coordination of behavioral and physical health

-Individualized assessment and development of a person-centered treatment plan
+Individualized assessment and a person-centered treatment plan

 Expertly trained clinical staff in Dialectical Behavior Therapy